jfraeys/shopify_cookies/readme.md

 # Motivation:

-This is a mini project for an application to Shopify(internship fall 2017).
+This is a mini project for an application to Shopify (Internship fall 2017).

-The requirement were:
+The requirements were:

 1. Read all orders from the paginated API.
 2. Any order without cookies can be fulfilled.